 Robin Wigglesworth is the Financial Times’ global finance correspondent, and author of Trillions, the definitive book on the past, present and future of passive investing.
 He currently lives in Oslo, Norway, with his three irascible children and surprisingly patient wife.

-In Trillions, Robin Wigglesworth explores the vivid secret history of an invention Wall Street wishes was never created, through the personal histories of the people behind its birth, growth and evolution into a world-conquering phenomenon – as well as the growing backlash against a force some fear is now devouring capitalism.
+Index funds may seem dowdy next to titanic hedge funds and imperious private equity houses, yet represent one of the most disruptive inventions in the history of investing, subtly altering the fabric of the financial system.In Trillions, Robin Wigglesworth explores the vivid secret history of an invention Wall Street wishes was never created, through the personal histories of the people behind its birth, growth and evolution into a world-conquering phenomenon – as well as the growing backlash against a force some fear is now devouring capitalism.